aku-karhunen/digital-cv/README.md

 ## Career Summary

 **Integration Specialist** @ [Solita Oy](https://www.solita.fi/) _(2019 - Present)_ <br>
 I'm creating impact that lasts by combining tech, data and human insight.
-As an Integration Specialist, I'm fortuned to work with various customers and projects as Integration Developer and Architect roles.
-Most of my current and past customers are located in Finland and Sweden.
+So far at Solita, I’ve worked on several multi-site projects with major Nordic customers.
+My role in the projects has either been Integration Developer or Integration Architect.
+The project teams have included people from different countries, mainly Finland and Sweden.
+Most of the integrations I’ve worked on have related to the management of business-critical data, such as work hour logging, purchase orders and invoices, and HR data.
+In addition, I’ve worked on the specification and development of procedures.

+Working on different customer projects has improved my understanding of different customers' background systems and business processes.
+When working with many independent parties and entities, managing the big picture is especially important.
+Communication and working at the customer interface play a significant role in the daily life of an Integration Specialist.
 <br>

 **Programmer, Game Designer, Writer, Co-Patrner** @ Avoin Yhtiö Polar Night Games _(2016 - Present)_ <br>